-The 31 Best Thriller Books Of All Time (Good Luck Getting a Peaceful Night’s Sleep Again!)
+The 33 Best Thrillers to Read in 2023 (Good Luck Getting a Peaceful Night’s Sleep Again!)

 More cheeky than creepy—but with plenty of heart-stopping suspense—this dark comedy about a Nigerian woman whose sister has a nasty habit of murdering her boyfriends kind of stole our hearts.
 The novel follows Korede, a woman who has always been an unwitting accomplice to her (sort of sociopathic) sister Ayoola’s crimes.
 But now, Korede is in love, and the guy in question is inching ever closer to Ayoola’s vicious spider web.
 How can Korede protect the man of her dreams from becoming her sister’s next victim?
 And ultimately, where will Korede’s loyalties lie?

 The book isn’t too far from the movie (projectile vomiting, anyone?), but you get more background information on some of the supporting characters that makes the whole thing just a little more unsettling—if that’s possible.

 Get ready for some serious twists and turns in this 2018 thriller about a woman who is making dinner and waiting for her husband to come home when she gets a disturbing phone call, then abruptly wakes up in the hospital, with no memory of what happened next.
 The police suspect she was up to something, her husband doesn't believe it and the rest of the people in her life aren't so sure.
 Lapena's smart and suspenseful novel will have you believing so many different points of view, you'll never see the ending coming.